dorm7/django_kss/README.rst

 	}

-source_dir  where you write you kss comment and css files
+source_dir:  Where you write you kss comment and css files

-verbose_name  your app name
+verbose_name:  Your app name

-target_files  if you use scss, put which file you want to compile and show up in your link tag
+target_files:  If you use scss, put the scss file you want to compile

 urls.py settings